Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Set-MsolDomainFederationSettings.md

 ```

 ### -NextSigningCertificate
-The next token signing certificate that will be used to sign tokens when the primary signing certificate expires.
+Specifies the next token signing certificate that to use to sign tokens when the primary signing certificate expires.

 ```yaml
 Type: String